theMoro/EfficientSED/README.md

 # !
-Repository in process !
+Repository in progress !

-This repository is in process and will be updated with the pre-trained models and the code for training the efficient models in the next few weeks.
+This repository is in progress and will be updated with the pre-trained models and the code for training the efficient models in the next few weeks.

 **Update:** Repository is constantly being updated - this is not the final version.